ckotzbauer/chekr/README.md

     --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
+    --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
 -n, --namespace string               If present, the namespace scope for this CLI request -o, --output string                  Output-Format.
 Valid values are [table, json, html] (default "table")
     --output-file string             File to write to output to.